JanosSuli/barberShopSpring/README.md

 # barberShopSpring
+- Website for a barber shop where the guests can get information and book an appointment.
+Guests will also receive an email notification of the booking.
-- BarberShop web app with SpringBoot, SpringSecurity and PostgreSQL
+- with SpringBoot, SpringSecurity and PostgreSQL
 - Admin page: https://testbarbershopv1.herokuapp.com/admin (user: admin, password: admin)